pasha0x/lightpaper/README.md

 Jeremy Rifkin “The End of Work: Decline of the Global Labor Force and the Dawn of the Post-Market Era” 1999 [↩](#a4)

 <b id="f5">5</b>
-"According to Marx, capitalist is "alieneted" labor.
+"According to Marx, capitalist is "alienated" labor.
 However, the situation is different now.
 As capitalism grew to become semiotic, aesthetic and play-like, the structure of human desire changed.
 Since the 1990s, wages have not been the only incentive for economic activity.
-That is, there has been an increasing amount of people who pursue what they are good at, even at the expence of high wages."
+That is, there has been an increasing amount of people who pursue what they are good at, even at the expense of high wages."
 "Play and labor" Chin Jungkwon 2017 "Superhumanity" [↩](#a5)

 <b id="f6">6</b>